mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-2-pagerduty.md

 # Configure the Integration

 In order to configure the PagerDuty EventBridge integration, you will need to know your AWS Account identifier.

+{{% notice info %}}

-Instructions on how to find it are [here](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers).
+Instructions on how to find your Account Identifier are [here](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers).
+{{% /notice %}}

 In PagerDuty, go to the Integrations menu and click Extensions.